mom-ocean/MOM5/doc/web/user_guide.md

 In some cases, one may wish to take a set of forcing fields from one tripolar MOM experiment and regrid them onto another tripolar MOM experiment with different grid resolution.
 In this case, it is necessary to regrid before running the experiment.

 As of the MOM4p0d distribution, there is a regridding tool within the `preprocessing/regrid` directory that enables one to regrid fields on one tripolar grid to another tripolar grid.
-Indeed, one can regrid source data from any logically rectangular grid (e.g.,latitude-longitude grid or tripolar grid) to a target/destination grid that is any logically rectangular grid.
+Indeed, one can regrid source data from any logically rectangular grid (e.g., latitude-longitude grid or tripolar grid) to a target/destination grid that is any logically rectangular grid.

 Note that this is new code, and so has been tested only for particular cases.
 So the user should be extra careful to scrutinize the results.

-### Setting the `on_grid` logical in the data_table
+### Setting the `on_grid` logical in the `data_table`

-The `on_grid` logical in the data_table indicates whether an input file is on the grid of the model or not.
+The `on_grid` logical in the `data_table` indicates whether an input file is on the grid of the model or not.

 `on_grid=.true.` means that the input file is on the same grid as the ocean model.
 This is the recommended setting for models running with specified atmospheric forcing from data or an analysis product.